Description

 NGSS 4-PS4-3 Generate and compare multiple solutions that use patterns to transfer information.

-This resource is designed to meet the Disciplinary Core Idea: NGSS 4-PS4-3 Waves and their Applications in Technologies for Information Transfer.
+NGSS 4-PS4-3 Waves and their Applications in Technologies for Information Transfer.

-This resource is also aligned with Utah SEEd 4.3.3 Design a solution to an information transfer problem using wave patterns.
+Utah SEEd 4.3.3 Design a solution to an information transfer problem using wave patterns.
 Define the problem, identify criteria and constraints, develop possible solutions using models, analyze data from testing solutions, and propose modifications for optimizing a solution.
 Examples could include using light to transmit a message in Morse code or using lenses and mirrors to see objects that are far away.
 (PS4.C, ETS1.A, ETS1.B, ETS1.C)

 Students will learn four different methods for transmitting information by using patterns and then they will compare the four.